|

 - Slide loading: occurs after the stop on the

-Unlike creep the rod is not stopped after slide loading.
+creep the rod is not stopped after slide loading.

-cast faults, causes and corrections
+Overhead cast faults, causes and

-caused by problems on the back cast or forward cast.
+by problems on the back cast or forward cast.

 - Back cast problems:

-tip raised too far off water surface at start of cast, causes "J" loop
+- rod tip raised too far off water

-between tip and water; compromises stroke length
+causes "J" loop between tip and water; compromises

-potentially serious
+potentially serious problem.

 Try the following: